The hotelier’s ultimate guide to occupancy forecasting

 Cancellation patterns

+Based on the cancellation-to-booking mix over the past two years, it's reasonable to expect a 10% cancellation rate.
 But remember to apply different wash percentages by segment if available.

 :format(webp))